vrslev/vrslev.com/content/posts/dev-env-with-mise.md

 A couple of days ago I discovered [mise](https://mise.jdx.dev) (pronounced "meez").
 It's a polyglot tool version manager similar to asdf or pyenv, and an environment manager, like direnv, that is fast, reliable, has a declarative configuration and feels as good as cargo.

-I have stopped using [hatch](https://hatch.pypa.io/latest/) which I had previously been using only for downloading Pythons from [python-build-standalone](https://github.com/indygreg/python-build-standalone) with the command [`hatch python install all --update`](https://hatch.pypa.io/1.10/blog/2023/12/11/hatch-v180/#python-management).
+I got rid of [hatch](https://hatch.pypa.io/latest/) which I had previously been using only for downloading Pythons from [python-build-standalone](https://github.com/indygreg/python-build-standalone) with the command [`hatch python install all --update`](https://hatch.pypa.io/1.10/blog/2023/12/11/hatch-v180/#python-management).
 I have also stopped using Node from Homebrew, and removed custom scripts from my dotfiles that were used to keep pipx installations synchronized between my work and personal laptops.

 My `~/.config/mise/config.toml` now looks like this: